 PO 406 Major Political Problems: 3 semester hours

-An examination of a general problem or issue in politics today.
+This course provides an examination of a general problem or issue in politics today.
 Course content and subtitle will vary.
 The course may be repeated with consent of the instructor.

 PO 425 Public Service Internship: 3 semester hours